Sevens Report Quarterly Letter

 You let us write it for you.

-That’s why, at the beginning of 2018, we produced the Sevens Report Quarterly Letter.
+At the beginning of 2018, we produced the first Sevens Report Quarterly Letter.

-We write a quarterly letter from advisors, to clients, that our subscribers can then edit and send to their clients as their own.
+We write a quarterly letter in the voice of an advisor, directed towards clients (and prospects), that our subscribers can edit and send that letter along as their own.

 That means you can: